 5.The Rome Marathon

-The Rome Marathon also takes place on Sunday, 7 April.
+The Rome Marathon takes place on March 29.
 Known as the city of seven hills, the Eternal City’s rolling terrain makes for a much more challenging race route than the Lombard capital.
 Runners start at 8:40 am in front of the Colosseum on Via dei Fori Imperiali to pass through many of Rome‘s iconic sights such as the historic center, Spanish Steps, Trevi Fountain, Pantheon, and Piazza Venezia.

 View this post on Instagram